-Lac La Biche County / Municipal District of Bonnyville Intermunicipal Development Plan Bylaw 18-029, Schedule A
+County of St. Paul / Lac La Biche County Intermunicipal Development Plan Bylaw 18-028, Schedule A

-"Council" means the Council of Lac La Biche County and the Council of the Municipal District of Bonnyville in the Province of Alberta.

-"Discretionary Use" means the use of land or a building in a land use district for which a development permit may be approved at the discretion of the Development Authority with or without conditions.

-"Plan Area (Intermunicipal Development Plan Area)" means the extension of land identified by both municipalities that encompass areas of importance and/or concern to which the policies of this document pertain.

-"Intermunicipal Development Plan (IDP)" means a statutory document between two or more municipalities, adopted by bylaw in accordance with section 631 of the Municipal Government Act, which is used by municipalities as a long-range planning tool to address joint planning matters.

-"Municipal Government Act (MGA)" means the Municipal Government Act, RSA 2000 as amended.

-"Non-Statutory Plan" means a municipal planning document or conceptual scheme or conceptual plan that is endorsed or approved by resolution of Council, typically to guide future land use development or subdivision of a specified area within a municipality, but does not include a municipal development plan, area structure plan, or area redevelopment plan adopted under the Municipal Government Act.
+- "Aggregate operations" means the activities, process and/or extract used to aggregate materials including gravel, rock and sand typically used in the construction of roads, buildings and other infrastructure. - "Council" means the Council of County of St. Paul and the Council of Lac La Biche County in the Province of Alberta. - "Discretionary Use" means the use of land or a building in a land use district for which a development permit may be approved at the discretion of the Development Authority with or without conditions. - "Plan Area (Intermunicipal Development Plan Area)" means the extension of land identified by both municipalities that encompass areas of importance and/or concern to which the policies of this document pertain. - "Intermunicipal Development Plan (IDP)" means a statutory document between two or more municipalities, adopted by bylaw in accordance with section 631 of the Municipal Government Act, which is used by municipalities as a long-range planning tool to address joint planning matters. - "Municipal Government Act (MGA)" means the Municipal Government Act, RSA 2000 as amended. - "Non-Statutory Plan" means a municipal planning document or conceptual scheme or conceptual plan that is endorsed or approved by resolution of Council, typically to guide future land use development or subdivision of a specified area within a municipality, but does not include a municipal development plan, area structure plan, or area redevelopment plan adopted under the Municipal Government Act.